Encryption in Office 365

 The encrypted message is delivered to the recipient’s Inbox.

 The recipient opens the HTML attachment and connects to the Office 365 encryption portal.

-The recipient authenticates using a Microsoft account or an Office 365 organizational account, or by using a one-time passcode.
+The recipient authenticates by signing in with a Microsoft account or an Office 365 organizational account, or by using a one-time passcode.

 The tenant key for your Office 365 organization is accessed to remove encryption from the message and the user views the unencrypted message.

 For more information about the keys that help ensure the safe delivery of encrypted messages to designated recipient inboxes, see Service information for Office 365 Message Encryption.